-- 1. If not already on it, go to the Consults tab by selecting the tab or choosing View | Chart tab | Consults (or Ctrl + t). - 2.
+- 1. If not already on it, go to the Consults tab by selecting the tab or choosing View $\mid$ Chart tab $\mid$ Consults (or Ctrl + t). - 2.
 In the Forward Consult dialog under To service, select the consult service to which the consult will be sent.
 Type in some letters in the service name and scroll to find it, and use the plus sign to expand grouper items. - 3.
 Add comments if needed. - 4.
 Select the Urgency from the drop-down list. - 5.
 Select the date and time of the action (forwarding).
-The default is Now.
+The default is Now. - 6.
+Select the Responsible Person (the person who made the decision to forward the consult.)
+This is a required field.